 Chateau Rocheyron, Vineyards, Terroir, Grapes, Winemaking

-The 8.45 hectare vineyard of Chateau Rocheyron is planted to 70% Merlot and 30% Cabernet Franc.
+The 8.45-hectare vineyard of Chateau Rocheyron is planted to 70% Merlot and 30% Cabernet Franc.
 The terroir is clay over limestone soils.
-The vineyard has old vines.
-On average, the vines are 45 years of age.
+The plateau here is one of the highest points in the appellation at 92 meters.
+The vineyard has old vines that are more than 70 years of age.
+On average, the vines are 45 years old.

 However, some of their vines are among the oldest vines in the commune as they approach 80 years of age!
 All farming techniques are conducted 100% organically.
 The switch to organic farming took place starting with the difficult 2011 vintage.